prnikita/cse15l-lab-report/lab-report-2.md

 ![Image](orange_apple.png)

 * Methods in code called:
-public static void main(String[] args) throws IOException is the first method that is called(during command "java StringServer port"). public String handleRequest(URI url) is the second method that is called.
+public static void main(String[] args) throws IOException is the first method that is called(during command "java StringServer port").
+This method handles requests for /add?s=someString.
+In this case /add?s=apple public String handleRequest(URI url) is the second method that is called.
+This method starts the server on a port in given in args[0].

 * relevant arguments to the methods:
 String [] args in the main method refers to system inputs (built in).
+In this case, it is the port number.
 URI url refers to the localhost url.

 relevant fields of class: